drawcall/angular-infinite-list/README.md

 ### Upgrade Notice
 > In order to be compatible with angularv15+, I upgraded the library.

-#### Modify as follows
-If [useob]='false' or not set.
+If  or not set.
 Then you need to use updateEvent to execute the update of the event.
 Refer to demo1 for details.

 ### Higher performance usage
 > Because in the angular all the asynchronous operation will cause change detection.High-frequency operations such as the scroll event can cause significant performance losses.